Influenza Vaccine

 Find information on where to receive a flu vaccine in your province:

-“We all want to do what we can to protect our precious babies, and getting the vaccine was one of the ways I could do that.”
+“We all want to do what we can to protect our babies, and getting the vaccine was one of the ways I could do that.”

 Key Facts